8ctopus/nano-timer/README.md

 ## compare

-There is also the option to compare results for timings and variability.
+Results can be compared both for timings and variability.

 ```php
 $v1 = new NanoVariability();